Comprehension

 Solution and Explanation

-The Correct Answe is option (C): India should have proactively played a role in responding to new research in chip technology.
+Therefore, the correct answer is India should have proactively played a role in responding to new research in chip technology.

 Was this answer helpful?